mircealungu/mircea/notes/Supervision-Notes.md

 3. **Next**.
 What is the plan for the next week?
 4. **Help**.
 Do you need any help from the supervisor(s)?

-Also write if you need **no meeting** at all or if you need an **online meeting**:
+Also, write if you need **no meeting at all** or if you need an **online meeting**:
-- If you do not actually need a sync meeting, that is perfectly cool for me.
-Async might be even a more efficient use of time sometimes; so let us use the time wisely.
+- If you do not actually need a meeting because there was no progress or because you know what to do, that is perfectly cool for me
 - Online meetings are equally fine for me as the ones in person, so let's use that if you like.